nogibjj/IDS706_DataEngineering_BarbaraFlores_Project2/README.md

 To install the Rust dependencies, add them to your `Cargo.toml` file and run `cargo build`.

-### CRUD Operations

-**CREATE**
-In the main.rs file, the CREATE operation involves creating a database from a CSV file.
-It accomplishes this by using the create::create_database_from_csv function.
-This function connects to an SQLite database, creates a table, and then reads data from the provided CSV file, inserting it into the table.

-**UPDATE**
-The UPDATE operation is carried out using the update::update_table function.
-It transforms the database table, converting specific columns, such as 'country' and 'region,' to uppercase.

-**READ**
-The READ operation, defined in the read::query function, performs queries on the database.
-In the project, two sample queries are demonstrated.
-The first query selects a random sample of five records from the database and displays them.
-The second query groups records by the 'region' column, counting the number of records in each region, and then displays the results.

-**DELETE**
-The DELETE operation, managed by the delete::delete_database function, is responsible for deleting the SQLite database file.
-It waits for a duration before performing the deletion.
-If the database file exists, it is removed.

-You can use these descriptions to further enhance your README, providing a clear understanding of each CRUD operation within your Rust CLI application.

 ![Screen Shot 2023-10-30 at 08 51 54](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Project2/assets/143648839/ad2dcb2c-b081-4803-9afe-7e0602171ae9)